arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-model-lifecycle-request.md

 Fill out only the stages that are requested to be included in the lifecycle plan for this model.

+1. [ ] **Availability stage specification**:
+   {This section specifies a general availability period for the model.}
+   1. Start date: ...
+      {Date when the general availability period starts.}
 1. [ ] **Deprecation stage specification**:
-   {This section specifies a deprecation period for the model, where the model is active without restrictions and a warning is returned for calls for this model.
-This stage must be followed by at least one of the replacement stage or the inactive stage.}
+   {This section specifies a deprecation period for the model, where the model is available without restrictions and a warning is returned for calls for this model.
+This stage must be followed by at least one of the replacement stage or the deactivation stage.}
    1. Start date: ...
       {Date when the deprecation period starts.}
+   1. List of recommended model IDs [optional]: ...
+      {Comma separated list of IDs of other models which are recommended to be used instead of this model.}
 1. [ ] **Replacement stage specification**:
-   {This section specifies a replacement period for the model, where the model is no longer active, calls that can be rerouted to a replacement model are rerouted with a returned warning, and calls that cannot be rerouted to a replacement model are rejected.
+   {This section specifies a replacement period for the model, where the model is no longer available, calls that can be rerouted to a replacement model are rerouted with a returned warning, and calls that cannot be rerouted to a replacement model are rejected.
 The model can be removed from the back-end environment after this period starts.
 The back-end environment must have the replacement model deployed and available at the beginning of this period.}
    1. Start date: ...
       {Date when the replacement period starts.}
    1. Replacement model ID: ...
       {ID of another model to which eligible calls for this model should be rerouted during the replacement period.}
-1. [ ] **Inactive stage specification**:
+1. [ ] **Deactivation stage specification**:
-   {This section specifies a date from which the model is not active and not rerouting to another model.
+   {This section specifies a date from which the model is deactivated and not rerouting to another model.
 The actual model should not be present in the back-end environment from this date (or prior if a replacement period was defined).}
    1. Start date: ...
       {Date when the inactivity period starts.}